Hamichlol

 Hamichlol (המכלול "The Entirety") is a censored wiki-based Internet encyclopedia project for the Haredi public.
-Most of the articles on the site are exact copies (as of the date they were copied) of articles from the Hebrew Wikipedia or re-edited versions of Hebrew Wikipedia articles, adapted for the ultra-Orthodox reader, while original articles currently constitute only a small portion of all the articles on the site.
+Most of the articles on the site are exact copies (as of the date they were copied) of articles from the Hebrew Wikipedia or re-edited versions of Hebrew Wikipedia articles, adapted for the Haredi reader, while original articles currently constitute only a small portion of all the articles on the site.
 The site is managed and operated by the Institute for Literacy and Proper Knowledge, which was established for the purpose of creating the site.

 The editor community of the site censors mainly any mentioning of homosexuality, information that contradicts a creationist worldview, and behaviors deemed immodest.
-The site is referred to by the site owners as an aspeklaria (אספקלריה), which means in Latin "mirror", as it is a re-edited edition of the Hebrew Wikipedia.
+The site is referred to by the site owners as an aspeklaria (אספקלריה), "mirror", as it is a re-edited edition of the Hebrew Wikipedia.

 The site was launched on January 11, 2015.
 As of October 2, 2020 the site contained 279,979 articles, which is about three thousand more than the Hebrew Wikipedia.
-However, many of the site's articles, such as the one on God, are being edited and reviewed for compliance with Talmudic law and are not available to the general public.
+Many of the site's articles, such as the one on God, are being edited and reviewed for compliance with Talmudic law.

 As of October 2, 2020 the site's Alexa's ranking was 222 in Israel.

 Background

 In 2014 the Israeli Hasidic rabbi Yosef Kaminer founded the Institute for Literacy and Proper Knowledge (המכון לאוריינות וידע כהלכה) through which the site would be produced.
-The site is intended for the Haredi (Ultra-Orthodox Jews) public who are very conservative and refrain from using Wikipedia's content according to their stringent interpretations of halakha.
+The institute also created another website, Shitufta, a Torah repository and platform for publishing hiddushim.
+The site is intended for the Haredi public who are very conservative and refrain from using Wikipedia's content according to their stringent interpretations of halakha.
 Hamichlol aspires to be "the largest Jewish encyclopedia in history, which includes articles on all issues pertaining to the Torah, Jewish values and the history of the Jewish people, but also knowledge pertaining to mankind and from all the secular" (חולין [transliteration: hulin]) "fields–written in clean language according to the Jewish worldview."